 SUMMARY OF THE UK HUMAN RIGHTS ACT (1998)

 Article 1 Introduction

 Article 2 Right to life

 Article 3 Prohibition of torture, and inhuman, degrading or humiliating treatment (Abuse)

 Article 4 Prohibition of slavery and forced labour

 Article 5 Right to liberty and security

 Article 6 Right to a fair trial

 Article 7 No punishment without law

 Article 8 Right to respect for private and family life

 Article 9 Freedom of thought, conscience and religion

 Article 10 Freedom of expression

 Article 11 Freedom of assembly and association

 Article 12 Right to marry

 Article 14 Prohibition of discrimination

 Article 16 Restrictions on political activity of aliens

 Article 17 Prohibition of abuse of rights (unless objective reasons)

 Article 18 Limitation on use of restrictions on rights

 Protocol Protection of property

 Additional Right to education

 Protocols Right to free elections

 Abolition of the death penalty

-individual, but everyone have to be balanced aga be taken into account al circumstances as descril restrictions associated v may be issues of nationa Rights Act is about respo stand that while the Human Rights Act protects rights and freedoms, the Act also aims to ensure that not just the stand that while the Human Rights Act protects rights and freedoms, the Act also aims to ensure that not just the stans tanother's, often in a court of law.
-The wider interests of the whole community will also sometimes need to and may take precedence over an individual's rights and freedoms.
-Some Rights may be limited under explicit bed in the Act for example where a person is lawfully imprisoned.
-In other cases rights may be qualified with with respecting the rights of others (such as you cannot say anything you like about another person) or where there al security or public safety, crime prevention or the protection of health or morals.
-In general terms the Human ecting the rights of everyone.
-If an older person's human rights and freedoms are breached, then they should on in law, even if the breach was by someone in authority.
+It is important to understand that while the Human Rights Act protects rights and freedoms, the Act also aims to ensure that not just the individual, but everyone's, rights and freedoms are properly respected.
+This means that one person's individual's rights will sometimes have to be balanced against another's, often in a court of law.
+The wider interests of the whole community will also sometimes need to be taken into account and may take precedence over an individual's rights and freedoms.
+Some Rights may be limited under explicit circumstances as described in the Act for example where a person is lawfully imprisoned.
+In other cases rights may be qualified with restrictions associated with respecting the rights of others (such as you cannot say anything you like about another person) or where there may be issues of national security or public safety, crime prevention or the protection of health or morals.
+In general terms the Human Rights Act is about respecting the rights of everyone.
+If an vulnerable adult's human rights and freedoms are breached, then they should have an effective solution in law, even if the breach was by someone in authority.